ivangfr/springboot-react-jwt-token/README.md

 ## Start Environment

-- In a terminal, make sure you are inside `springboot-react-jwt-token` root folder
+- In a terminal, make sure you are inside `springboot-react-jwt-token` root folder;

-- Run the following command to start docker compose containers
+- Run the following command to start docker compose services:
   ```
   docker compose up -d
   ```